-- 11 Estimation of abundance and demographic rates for populations of wild species is a - 12 challenging but fundamental issue for both ecological research and wildlife management.
-One - 13 set of approaches that has been used extensively to estimate abundance of wildlife populations - 14 is Distance Sampling (DS) for line or point transect survey data.
-The first implementations of - 15 DS models were only available as closed population models, and did not allow for the - 16 estimation of changes in abundance through time.
-The advent of open population - 17 formulations based on the DS framework greatly extended the scope of the models, but much - 18 untapped potential remains in models that estimate temporal dynamics not only in abundance - 19 but also in the underlying demographic rates.
-Here, we present an integrated distance - 20 sampling approach that utilizes age-structured survey data and auxiliary data from marked - 21 individuals to jointly estimate population density and the demographic rates (recruitment - 22 rate and survival probability) that drive temporal changes in density.
-The resulting model is - 23 equivalent to an integrated population model with a two age classes: juveniles and adults.
-The - 24 integrated framework allows making full use of the available data by effectively combining - 25 line transect and telemetry data, and can easily be adapted to include additional and/or - 26 different data types.
-Moreover, as demographic rates often respond to environmental - 27 variation, our approach also supports direct estimation of the effects of such environmental - 28 covariates on demographic rates.
-Through a comprehensive simulation study we show that - 29 the model is able to adequately recover true population and vital rate dynamics.
-Subsequent - 30 application to data from a study of willow ptarmigan (Lagopus lagopus) in Norway showcases - 31 the frameworks ability to recover both fluctuations and trends in population dynamics and 22 highlights its potential applies bility to a wide range of maximum during distances. - 32 highlights its potential applicability to a wide range of species surveyed using distance - 33 sampling approaches. - 34
+- 11 Estimation of abundance and demographic rates for populations of wild species is a - 12 challenging but fundamental issue for both ecological research and wildlife management. - 13 One set of approaches that has been used extensively to estimate abundance of wildlife - 14 populations is Distance Sampling (DS) for line or point transect survey data.
+The first - 15 implementations of DS models were only available as closed population models, and did - 16 not allow for the estimation of changes in abundance through time.
+The advent of open - 17 population formulations based on the DS framework greatly extended the scope of the - 18 models, but much untapped potential remains in models that estimate temporal dynamics - 19 not only in abundance but also in the underlying demographic rates.
+Here, we present an - 20 integrated distance sampling approach that utilizes age-structured survey data and - 21 auxiliary data from marked individuals to jointly estimate population density and the - 22 demographic rates (recruitment rate and survival probability) that drive temporal changes - 23 in density.
+The resulting model is equivalent to an integrated population model with two age - 24 classes: juveniles and adults.
+The integrated framework allows making full use of the - 25 available data by effectively combining line transect and telemetry data, and can easily be - adapted to include additional and/or different data types.
+Moreover, as demographic rates often respond to environmental variation, our approach also supports direct estimation of - 27 Onen respond to environmental variation, our approach also supports direct estimation ( - 28 the effects of such environmental covariates on demographic rates.
+Through a - 29 comprehensive simulation study we show that the model is able to adequately recover true - 30 population and vital rate dynamics.
+Subsequent application to data from a study of willow - ptarmigan (Lagopus lagopus) in Norway showcases the frameworks ability to recover both fluctuations and trends in population dynamics and highlights its potential applicability to a - fluctuations and trends in population dynamics and highlights its potential applicability to a wide range of species surveyed using distance sampling approaches.

-35 1.
+34 1.
 Introduction